Isomorphic classification of projective tensor products of spaces of continuous functions: On the values of and when for

-While weak nullity is a condition only on sequences of immediate successors, we can show that in Banach spaces with separable dual, these trees have subtrees which have a stronger property.
+The main objective of this section is to show that $\mathbf{s}_\xi(U)=\mathbf{g}_{\xi,\zeta}( U )=0$ for certain Banach spaces $U$ satisfying $Sz(U) \leq \omega^{\xi}$ for $\xi< \omega_1$ (Proposition \ref{s}).
+Before proving this we need to establish the Lemma \ref{strong}.
+This lemma shows that while weak nullity is a condition only on sequences of immediate successors, we can show that in Banach spaces with separable dual, these trees have subtrees which have a stronger property.